MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-endpoints-planning-guide.md

 When you cloud attach, you can remotely manage your client endpoints, co-manage your endpoints with Intune (cloud) and Configuration Manager (on-premises), and access the Endpoint Manager admin center.

-For more specific information, go to [Cloud attach your Configuration Manager environment](../../configmgr/cloud-attach/overview.md) and [Walk through the Microsoft Endpoint Manager](../../intune/fundamentals/tutorial-walkthrough-endpoint-manager.md).
+For more specific information, go to [Cloud attach your Configuration Manager environment](../../configmgr/cloud-attach/overview.md) and [Walk through the Microsoft Endpoint Manager admin center](../../intune/fundamentals/tutorial-walkthrough-endpoint-manager.md).

 ### ✅ Phase 4: Create an Azure AD joined proof of concept